DCMLab/standards/docs/source/pipeline/pipeline.rst

 which can be comfortably achieved with the software ``OpenRefine <https://openrefine.org/>``.
 As an example, we take the insufficiently populated ``metadata.tsv`` from the Annotated Beethoven Corpus version 2.1 (`link <https://raw.githubusercontent.com/DCMLab/ABC/v2.1/metadata.tsv>`__).
+The goal of this step-by-step guide is to reconcile the composer and his 16 string quartets with Wikidata.

 Creating a new OpenRefine project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The goal is to reconcile the composer and his 16 string quartets with Wikidata.
 As a first step, we need to make sure that our metadata table contains values that OpenRefine can reconcile with Wikidata's node labels.
 Here, we can use the file names and some regular expression magic to fill the columns: